aiven/aiven-docs/docs/products/kafka/howto/tiered-storage-overview-page.md

 - **Current billing expenses in USD**: Displays your tiered storage costs, calculated at hourly rates.
-- **Forecasted month cost in USD**: Estimate your upcoming monthly costs based on current usage.
+- **Forecasted month cost in USD**: Displays your upcoming monthly costs based on current usage.
-- **Remote tier usage in bytes**: View the volume of data that has been tiered.
+- **Remote tier usage in bytes**: Displays the volume of data that has been tiered.
-- **Storage overview**: View how topics use
+- **Storage overview**: Displays an overview of how topics use [remote storage](/docs/products/kafka/howto/tiered-storage-overview-page#remote-storage-overview).
-  [remote storage](/docs/products/kafka/howto/tiered-storage-overview-page#remote-storage-overview).

-## Current tiered storage settings
+## Tiered storage settings

-This section provides an overview of the current local cache details and retention policy configurations for tiered storage:
+Overview of the current local cache details and retention policy configurations for tiered storage:

 - **Default local retention time (ms)**: Shows the current local data retention set in milliseconds.